-A two-day regional training “CSO Participation in the Policymaking: Experiences from Poland and Hungary” was held in Budva, Montenegro, on 12-13 May 2017.
-The training, which was organised by CEP, gathered member organisations of the TEN network and partners from Poland and Hungary, as well as a representative of ReSPA (Regional School of Public Administration).
-Participants had the opportunity to gain knowledge and insight into the features of Poland and Hungary’s policymaking systems, practical considerations, experiences of CSO involvement in the policymaking, and other good practices regarding the participation of civil society in these countries.
-The training was interactive and provided the platform for discussion and sharing views among the participant organisations.
+May 12-13, 2017 – A two-day regional training CSO Participation in the Policymaking: Experiences from Poland and Hungary was held in Budva, Montenegro.
+The training, which was organised by CEP, gathered member organisations of the TEN network, partners from Poland and Hungary, as well as a representative of Regional School of Public Administration – ReSPA .
+Participants had the opportunity to gain knowledge and insights into the features of Poland’s and Hungary’s policymaking systems, practical considerations and experiences of CSO involvement in the policymaking, as well as other good practices regarding the participation of civil society in these countries.
+The training was interactive and provided the platform for discussion and sharing opinions among the participants.

-Mr Maciej Kolczyński, the expert at IDEA foundation from Poland, talked about the policymaking practices and CSO participation in Poland, presenting the “Citizens for Democracy” case.
-He explained that CSOs in Poland suffer from ad-hoc, project-based funding which threatens their sustainability and influence.
+Mr Maciej Kolczyński, the expert at IDEA foundation from Poland, talked about the policymaking practices and CSO participation in Poland, presenting the Citizens for Democracy case.
+He explained that CSOs in Poland suffer from adhoc, project-based funding which threatens their sustainability and influence.

-The training was part of the project Raising capacities and advocacy potential towards the more substantive involvement of CSOs of V4 and WB6, implemented by TEN network and supported by the Visegrad Fund.
+The training was part of the project Raising capacities and advocacy potential towards the more substantive involvement of CSOs of V4 and WB6, implemented by the TEN network and supported by the Visegrad Fund.